Skip to main content

 title

-Sponsor: Mayor Quinton Lucas and Councilmembers Nathan Willett and Johnathan Duncan
+Sponsor: Mayor Quinton Lucas and Councilmembers Nathan Willett and Johnathan Duncan, and Darrell Curls

-Amending Chapter 50, Code of Ordinances, by enacting a new section 50-206 and 50-207 for the purpose of prohibiting the sale of certain psychoactive substances and dangerous chemical inhalants within the City.
+Amending Chapter 50, Code of Ordinances, by enacting a new section 50-206 and 50-207 for the purpose of prohibiting the sale of certain unregulated drugs and dangerous chemical inhalants within the City and providing for a delayed effective date.

 body

-WHEREAS, a number of vape shops, convenience stores, gas stations, and smoke shops within Kansas City sell products such as Kratom, 7-OH, Delta-8 and Delta-9 THC edibles and drinks, hemp-derived cannabinoids, nitrous oxide, K2, bath salts, amanita mushroom products, tianeptine, and other chemical analogues designed to produce psychoactive or intoxicating effects; and
+WHEREAS, a number of vape shops, convenience stores, gas stations, and smoke shops within Kansas City sell products such as Kratom, 7-OH, and nitrous oxide; and

 WHEREAS, these products are currently sold with little oversight, regulation, and enforcement and pose health and public safety concerns; and